GameFoundry/bsf/Documentation/Manuals/Native/User/customComponents.md

 @ref bs::TransformChangedFlags "TransformChangedFlags" parameter will notify you whether the scene object moved, has changed parents, or both.

 Note that **Component::onTransformChanged** will never trigger by default.
-You must first enable it by calling @ref bs::Component::setNotifyFlags "Component::setNotifyFlags".
+You must first enable it by calling @ref bs::Component::setNotifyFlags "Component::setNotifyFlags()".
 It accepts the same **TransformChangedFlags** parameter which tells the system in which cases should it trigger **Component::onTransformChanged**.

 ~~~~~~~~~~~~~{.cpp}
 // We're just extending the component we defined above